-As of December 31, 2021, our patent portfolio included U.S. and foreign patents and patent applications.
+As of December 31, 2022, our patent portfolio included U.S. and foreign patents and patent applications.
 Our patent portfolio also includes in-licensed patents and patent applications that we have filed on our own technologies, including technologies related to our preclinical programs and our manufacturing technologies.
-The patents and patent applications in our patent portfolio cover technology used in our own development programs, as well as technology used in our collaboration with Janssen.
+The patents and patent applications in our patent portfolio cover technology used in our own development programs, as well as technology used in our collaborations with Seagen and Janssen.
+We have granted Seagen an exclusive worldwide license for the development and commercialization of SGN-EGFRd2 (LAVA-1223), an advanced preclinical asset that utilizes LAVA's proprietary Gammabody technology to target epidermal growth factor receptor (EGFR)-expressing solid tumors.
 We have granted Janssen an exclusive worldwide license for the development and commercialization of a confidential product candidate.